Roll20/roll20-api-scripts/Token-Action-Maker/readme.md

 >
 > *0.3.5, numerous fixes*
 >
 > *0.3.6, Added support for Pathfinder 2 by Roll20 Sheet.
-Oosh provided better fucntion to allow saves and checks to account for global modifiers*
+Oosh provided better function to allow saves and checks to account for global modifiers*

 **!ta** This command will create a full suite of token action buttons for a selected character.
 Actions for NPCs and Attacks for PCs.